vitohartanto/vitohartanto/README.md

 ### Hi there, I'm Vito Hartanto 👋

-### I'm a Fresh Graduate in Electrical Engineering and I am Front-End Developer 🚀
+### I'm a Front-End Developer and Fresh Graduate in Electrical Engineering 🚀

 - 🦜 I'm from Pekanbaru, Riau, Indonesia
 - :octocat: I'm 21 years old